 ** When the cartoon aired on television, [[EditedForSyndication the line was replaced]] with, "What the devil is your name?".

-* In "BookRevue" (Clampett, 1946), one of the books is called ''Cherokee Strip,'' presumably about the region in Kansas, but the cover has a picture of an Indian girl in revealing clothing accompanied by cheers and wolf whistles.
+* In "BookRevue", one of the books is ''Cherokee Strip'' (a then-popular Marquis James memoir about his boyhood in turn-of-the-century Oklahoma), but the cover has a picture of an Indian girl in revealing clothing accompanied by cheers and wolf whistles.

-* In "The Draft Horse" (Jones, 1942), they sneaked in the old marching song "You're in the army now" on an eyesight test, which featured the verse "you'll never get rich/you ''son of a bitch''" (written so small it's almost illegible without pausing).
+* In "The Draft Horse", they sneaked in the old marching song "You're in the army now" on an eyesight test, which featured the verse "you'll never get rich/you ''son of a bitch''" (written so small it's almost illegible without pausing).

 * In one Road Runner short, Wile E. Coyote's CanisLatinicus scientific name was given as "Hardheadipus oedipus", i.e. hard-headed motherfucker.
 Meanwhile, the Road Runner's CanisLatinicus scientific name was given as "Batoutahelius".

-* A surprising example in a much later Looney Tunes cartoon is in "Bunny and Claude" (McKimson, 1968), where at one point as the BonnieAndClyde-esque gangster rabbit duo that only steals carrots is trying to evade the sheriff, Bunny says to Claude "I just want to tell you that there's a..." and whispers inaudibly.
+* A surprising example in a much later Looney Tunes cartoon is in "Bunny and Claude", where at one point as the Film/BonnieAndClyde-esque [[OutlawCouple gangster rabbit duo]] that only steals carrots is trying to evade the sheriff, Bunny says to Claude "I just want to tell you that there's a..." and whispers inaudibly.
 Claude then turns to her and says "Is that all you ever think about? ...Carrots?"

 -->'''Porky:''' Lucky for him, this ''is'' a one-horse town.

 * Here's one that's ''still'' rarely edited out.
-In "People Are Bunny" (McKimson, 1959), Bugs gets a call from a call-in quiz show where he has to answer a question to win a prize.
+In "People Are Bunny", Bugs gets a call from a call-in quiz show where he has to answer a question to win a prize.
 The question is a ''very'' complicated multiplication problem, which he successfully answers in about a second.
 (In his head.)
 When the host asks him how he answered so quickly, his response?

 -->'''Bugs:''' Well, if it's one thing us rabbits can do, it's multiply.